eBay/tsv-utils/docs/TipsAndTricks.md

      7	Longitude
 ```

-A similar alias can be setup for CSV files.
+A similar alias can be set up for CSV files.
 Here are two.
 The first uses [csv2tsv](tool_reference/csv2tsv.md) to interpret the CSV header line, including CSV escape characters.
 The second uses only standard Unix tools.
 It won't interpret CSV escapes, but many header lines don't use escapes.
 (Define only one):
 ```
 csv-header () { csv2tsv "$@" | head -n 1 | tr $'\t' $'\n' | nl -ba ; }
 csv-header () { head -n 1 "$@" | tr $',' $'\n' | nl -ba ; }